 No More Brains on Sticks: Academic Practices to Promote Student Wellbeing

 Learning demands physical energy that the body supplies for optimal brain function.
 Yet many of us (students and faculty alike) have experienced low-energy moments when it’s difficult to sustain the necessary bandwidth to pay attention and absorb information.
 What can we do to help students and ourselves to recover cognitive bandwidth in the classroom setting?
-In this workshop session participants will notice and reflect on their experiences in different classroom spaces; from the research in my book, Minding Bodies, I will share what science is discovering about the effect of the environment on cognitive performance.
+In this workshop session participants will notice and reflect on their experiences in different classroom spaces; I will share what science is discovering about the effect of the environment on cognitive performance.
 When feasible, this workshop will utilize outdoor campus spaces to demonstrate strategies for recovering bandwidth from natural sources.
 Participants will develop ideas for incorporating more movement in their classes, and learn how to nudge students toward better sleep and eating habits.

 Learn to Move, Move to Learn: Embodied Strategies to Build Community

+How can embodied strategies improve our students’ sense of belonging, and their connections to the material and each other?
+Bodies lead the way for us.
 The human brain is designed to learn while moving: noticing, imitating, and practicing to gain competence and skill.
 The science of embodied cognition offers insights for opening students’ receptiveness to new ideas and taking advantage of sociality to learn together.
-How can embodied strategies improve our students’ sense of belonging, and their connections to the material and each other?
-This interactive workshop will introduce participants to the body’s networks of interoception, exteroception, and proprioception as a framework for classroom practices.
 Attendees will take away low-cost, inclusive activities to build a sense of community and improve collaborative engagement.

 Embodied Approaches to Learning In-Person and Online